wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/231-telegram-from-ministry-of-foreign-affairs-to-new-zealand-high-commission-in-canberra.md

 ---
+doc_date: '1981-10-09'
+doc_num: 231
+doc_order: 231
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: ''
-title: "231 Telegram from Ministry of Foreign Affairs to New Zealand High Commission in Canberra"
+title: Telegram from Ministry of Foreign Affairs to New Zealand High Commission in Canberra
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9100
 vol_id: 23
-doc_date: 1981-10-09
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 231 Telegram from Ministry of Foreign Affairs to New Zealand High Commission in Canberra

 Wellington, 9 October 1981

 No 3548.
 CONFIDENTIAL NZEO IMMEDIATE

  **CER: Elimination of Import Restrictions in Reasonable Time**

   1. Further to our separate message, you should know that very informal soundings have been taken of Manufacturers Federation Secretariat and Stevens (President) only of elected officers.
 A wider consultation with the Manufacturers Federation at this sensitive time (Federation conference later this month) would inevitably bring an unhelpful reaction.
   2. We have taken account of their reactions in suggesting following approach in your response to Australian officials.
 We suggest you initially try the following formulation: